Jaslyn Hooi

 Jaslyn Hooi Yue Yann (许妤欣 (Xǔ Yúxīn); born 5 October 2000) is a Singaporean badminton player.
 At the age of 17, she represented Singapore at the 2018 Summer Youth Olympics and reached the semi-final in girls’ badminton singles tournament but eventually finished fourth.
-She won a bronze medal for Singapore as part of the team at the 2019 and 2021 SEA Games.
+She won bronze medals for Singapore as part of the team at the 2019, 2021, and 2025 SEA Games.